gladysum-zz/developer-tips/redux.md

 ## The Hardest Thing About React-Redux

+When I started learning React-Redux, I had no difficulty understanding the concept of the redux store, reducers, action objects, action creators.
+The redux store contains the state of the entire application.
+Reducers update the redux store.
+Action objects contain an action and a payload.
+Action creators are functions that return action objects.

+The hard part was figuring out how to access and update redux store data inside a component.
+I was not alone in my confusion.
+Many of my developers were bewildered by the concept of mapStateToProps, mapDispatchToProps, and the connect function.
+I saw developers invoking the connect function in instances where it was not needed.
+I wrote this article to explain these tricky concepts in plain English.

 **Question:** How do I access store data from inside a component?

 **Answer:** Use mapStateToProps.
 It returns an object filled with store data, which are added to the component's props via connect().